passbe/twitter/README.markdown

 * In the drop down under your screen name in the top right select “My applications”
 * Create a new application and fill out the required fields.
 Be sure to set a callback URL (your website URL or preferences page are both fine), leaving it blank will result in Symphony errors when visiting your preferences page.
 * Once created, you should be able to see a Consumer Key and Consumer Secret, save these to the twitter preferences on your Symphony website.

-## Future Work

-* I have a prototype field that will publish a tweet once the entry has been created.
-More work is needed before I can release this feature.